We are blessed!

 It pays to homeschool, especially when you have a literary approach.
 That is, approach the teaching of spelling, speaking, writing, and thinking via literature.
 Put excellent books in every nook and cranny.
 Read to them and with them.
 Read books they recommend.
 Talk about it: What was your favorite part?
 Do you agree with the author’s worldview?
 Are there plot holes?
 If you re-wrote the story, what would you change?
 If this book were to be a movie, who would you cast as the villian?

 DO NOT read below their level.
 One of the best parts of any book is a new word.
 Beatrix Potter’s use of “soporific” is a great example.
 Don’t go into Mr McGregor’s garden: your father had an accident there, he was put into a pie by Mrs McGregor.
-It is said that the effect of eating too much lettuce is ‘soporific‘.
+It is said that the effect of eating too muclettuce is ‘soporific‘.

 Perhaps he shouldn’t have been absconding with other people’s property, eh?